 Lots of companies offer tours to see the bears, including Audley Travel’s The Great Polar Bear Gathering.
 The bears are best viewed from tundra buggies, specifically modified trucks that can handle the rough, icy terrain and provide safe viewing of the bears.

-The chances of seeing polar bears in the Norwegian archipelago of Svalbard are amongst the best in the world.
+The chances of seeing polar bears in the Norwegian archipelago of Svalbard are amongst the best in the world, which is why it was probably chosen as a filming location in BBC's Frozen Planet II.
 Polar bears live here all year round, boasting a population higher than that of humans.

 In all probability, you’ll spot polar bears here from a ship rather than land.
 In winter, the bears spend their time hunting on the ice floes.
 In summer, they spend their time roaming isolated shorelines looking for food, in areas without access by road and a long way from human settlement.